griffithlab/pVACtools/docs/pvacseq/filter_commands.rst

-In order to account for different splice sites among the transcripts of a variant that would lead to different peptides, this filter also takes into account the different transcripts returned by VEP and will return the top epitope for all transcripts if they are non-identical.
+In order to account for different splice sites among the transcripts of a variant that would lead to different peptides, this filter also takes into account the different transcripts returned by VEP and will return the top epitope for each transcript if they are non-identical.
 If the resulting list of top epitopes for the transcripts of a variant is identical, the epitope for the transcript with the highest expression is returned.
 If this information is not available, the transcript with the lowest Ensembl ID is returned.